Paradoxical predictions of liquid curtains with surface tension: Asymptotic analysis

-The problem with the boundary condition for the cross-stream velocity arises due to the fact that none of the leading-order equations (\ref{3.6})--(\ref {3.13}) includes $\partial u_{\tau }^{(0)}/\partial l$ -- hence, the solution cannot satisfy a requirement imposed at a fixed $l$.
+Thus, condition (\ref{3.12}) holds only if $\partial ^{2}\alpha /\partial l^{2}$ happens to vanish at $l=0$.
+This discrepancy arises due to the fact that none of the leading-order equations (\ref{3.6})--(\ref{3.13}) includes $ \partial u_{\tau }^{(0)}/\partial l$ -- hence, the solution cannot satisfy a requirement imposed at a fixed $l$.

 This discrepancy suggests that a boundary layer exists, with a solution satisfying the boundary conditions at the outlet and matching the outer solution [described by expansions (\ref{3.5})] far from the outlet.